bebhuvan/dumpster-garden/content/landfill/war-and-peace.md

 16. **[Rapture](https://en.wiktionary.org/wiki/rapture)**: Feeling of intense pleasure or joy.
 Ecstasy.
 It's basically the feeling just before you close your incognito tabs, if you know what I mean.

-17. **[Doleful](https://en.wiktionary.org/wiki/doleful)**: Expressing sorrow, sadness.
-As in the feeling after you waste 10 mins watching Rakhi Sawant videos.
+17. **[Doleful](https://en.wiktionary.org/wiki/doleful)**: Expressing sorrow or sadness.
+As in the feeling after you waste 10 minutes watching Rakhi Sawant videos.

 18. **[Antechamber](https://en.wiktionary.org/wiki/antechamber)**: A small room that's used as an entryway to a larger room.
 Reception area.
 It's also known as something you cannot afford to build even if you work 80 hours a day. #NarayanaMurthyFail

 19. **[Adjutant](https://en.wiktionary.org/wiki/adjutant)**: A low-ranking military officer who serves as an assistant to a senior officer.
 Basically a glorified secretary.
 Or a formal term for being someone else's bitch.

 20. **[Plaintive](https://en.wiktionary.org/wiki/plaintive)**: Sad or mournful.
-It also means "how many fucking English words do we have for sad?
-Why can't we just say sad and get it over with?"
+It also means, “How many fucking English words do we have for sad?
+Why can’t we just say sad and get it over with?”

 21. **[Dissipated lifestyle](https://en.wiktionary.org/wiki/dissipated)**: An overindulgent lifestyle filled with pleasure and debauchery.
 Cue Honey Singh's Millionaire.